 Discovering a vegetable garden in Brussels

-Type of Work: The young and dynamic team of the cooperative invites you to participate in a vegetable garden project at its two production sites in Neerpede.
-Volunteers will participate in the regular activity of gardening, allowing them to familiarize themselves with the maintenance, cultivation and harvesting of fruits, edible flowers and seasonal vegetables in one f the production sites located in Neerpede/Brussels.
+Type of Work: Volunteers will participate in the regular activity of gardening, allowing them to familiarize themselves with the maintenance, cultivation and harvesting of fruits, edible flowers and seasonal vegetables in one f the production sites located in Neerpede/Brussels.

-Study Theme: Several learning goals will be included, such as gardening, urban agriculture, biodiversity and eco-building with recycled materials.
+Study Theme: Several learning goals will be covered, from gardening to urban agriculture, biodiversity and eco-building with recycled materials.